-Your feel the job interview is going well; you're being clear and concise and are delivering the message that you're the best candidate for the position.
-Yet, you sense the interviewers don't feel the same way.
+You feel the job interview process is going well; you're being clear and concise and are delivering the message that you're the best candidate for the position.
+Yet, you sense the interviewers or hiring managers don't feel the same way.

 Let your hands say the right thing

 There are several important aspects involved in this tip:

 Work the handshake: This can be tricky.
 Experts say a good handshake shouldn't be too soft, which can telegraph weakness and lack of confidence, or too strong, which can make you seem overbearing.